ChrisCarleton/BottomTime-Core/README.md

 A number of one-off administrative tasks have been created as runnable Gulp tasks.
 These are largely for working with the database to set up initial data in a new environment.

-Many of the commands take an optional `mongoEndpoint` command line argument.
-This is can be set to the MongoDB connection string forthe target environment's database.
-By default, it will be set to `mongodb://localhost/dev` which is most common in development and testing.
+By default, the scripts will run against `mongodb://localhost/dev`.
+To change this default, set the `BT_MONGO_ENDPOINT` environment variable to the desired MongoDB connection string before running these commands.

 ### Creating an Administrator User
-A new environment will not have any data defined in the database, and that means no administrator accounts for setting things up!
+A new environment will not have any data defined in the database - and that means no administrator accounts for setting things up!
 To create an initial Admin account run the following command:

 ```
-gulp create-admin-user [mongoEndpoint]
+npm run create-admin-user
 ```

 You'll be prompted for a strong password.
-Once completed, the command will have created (or updated) a privileged user called 'Admin' with the password you provided.
+Once completed, the command will have created (or updated) a privileged user called `Admin` with the password you provided.
 The command can also be used to reset the admin password if it is forgotten.

 ### Generating Test Data